Store Hours

 Start Seeds Indoors

-Grow your garden from seeds by starting them indoors.
+You can save money and gain the satisfaction of growing your garden from seeds by starting them indoors in your own plant nursery.
 We've got all the seed starter supplies you'll need.
-For best results, you'll want grow lights or a warming mat to go with your seed tray or planter pots.
-If you're planting a larger garden, use seed trays — like the ones you see sprouts in at your Central Omaha Garden Center — to make it easy to stay organized and plant tiny soil plugs later.
+For best results, you'll want grow lights or a warming mat to go with your seed tray or plant pots.
+If you're planting a larger garden, use seed trays — like the ones you see sprouts in at your Central Omaha Garden Center — to stay organized and plant tiny soil plugs when the time comes.
 You can also use pots with seed starter mix and potting soil.

 Sprouts